‘Live And Learn With Jesus’

 Sacred Heart Catholic Primary School

-At text level, the children will continue to explore and write a range of fiction genres including traditional tales, myths and legends.
-They will read and write a variety of short stories and extracts, exploring characters, plots and themes.
-They will use dialogue in their own stories to develop character or advance action.
+At text level, the children will continue to explore and write a range of genres including non-fiction writing (explanation texts, biographies, book reviews) as well as some fiction writing e.g. story writing and changing features of a story.
+They will read and write a variety of texts, exploring characters, plots and themes.

 To help your child in Maths please ensure that they practise their times tables and complete all homework on time.
 Homework will be set every Friday.

-The topics studied this term are: Ourselves, Life Choices and Hope, following the ‘Come and See’ scheme of work.
+The topics studied this term are: mission, memorial sacrifice and sacrifice following the ‘Come and See’ scheme of work.

 The children will also continue to learn about other faiths and religions.